moiAK/tweeklyfm/readme.md

 forward.
 The live servers run on PHP 7.1, MariaDB 10.1 and beanstalk 1.10.

+THe development environment includes a `docker-compose.yml` with everything you need to get up and running.

 Further instructions will be added soon and I'm happy to accept PRs for the main site to implement new functionality.